tkiraly/spec/spec.md

 |..|..|
 |15|15|

-**Table 11: Del mapping table**
+**Table 12: Del mapping table**

 An end device answers ***RXTimingSetupReq*** with ***RXTimingSetupAns*** with no payload.
 The ***RXTimingSetupAns*** command should be added in the FOpt field of all uplinks until a class A downlink is received by the end-device.
 This guarantees that even in presence of uplink packet loss, the network is always aware of the downlink parameters used by the end-device.

 ### 5.8 End-device transmission parameters (*TxParamSetupReq*, *TxParamSetupAns*)

 This MAC command only needs to be implemented for compliance in certain regulatory regions.
-Please refer to the LoRaWAN Regional Parameters [PARAMS] document.
+Please refer to the "LoRaWAN physical layer definitions" document.

 The ***TxParamSetupReq*** command can be used to notify the end-device of the maximum allowed dwell time, i.e. the maximum continuous transmission time of a packet over the air, as well as the maximum allowed end-device Effective Isotropic Radiated Power (EIRP).